 As work environments become increasingly digital and dispersed due to Covid-19, it is those leaders who focus on trust and the employee experience who will ultimately see more positive business outcomes than their competitors.

 Throughout 2020, our team at Great Place to Work® UK read through inspiring survey comments from thousands of employees working for some of the 'best' organisations across the UK.
 They shared with us how their employers have made extraordinary efforts to keep people at the heart of their Covid-19 response strategy.

-Our latest research report takes a deeper look into how Covid-19 has impacted the employee experience over the past year.
+Our Covid-19 research report takes a deeper look into how pandemic has impacted the employee experience over the past year.

-Below are some of the ways 2020 Best Workplaces™ are sustaining their award-winning cultures throughout the crisis.
+Below are some of the ways in which 2020 Best Workplaces™ are sustaining their award-winning cultures throughout the crisis.

 Download your copy and see how Best Workplaces™ are tailoring their employee experience to fit a post-Covid world.

 Trust should be a no-brainer for every business – no matter what size or industry.
 But even with decades of research and data proving the value of trust, millions of employees remain unhappy and demotivated at work.